What are the sleep needs of an infant?

 Helping your baby fall asleep

 Babies may not be able to establish their own sleeping and waking patterns.
 Surprisingly, not all babies know how to put themselves to sleep, or are able to go back to sleep if they are awakened in the night.
 When it is time for bed, many parents want to rock or breastfeed a baby to help him or her fall asleep.
-Establishing a routine such as this at bedtime is a good idea.
+Establishing a routine at bedtime is a good idea.
 However, be sure that your baby does not fall asleep in your arms.
 This may become a pattern and your baby may begin to expect to be in your arms in order to fall asleep.
 When your baby briefly awakens during a sleep cycle, he or she may not be able to go back to sleep on his or her own.

 Babies who feel secure are better able to handle separations, especially at night.
 Cuddling and comforting your baby during the day can help him or her feel more secure.
 Other ways to help your baby learn to sleep include the following: